-Net cash provided by operating activities exceeded forecasted expectations by \$29.1 million (23.0%) in 2023 due to the following factors:
+Net cash provided by operating activities fell short of forecasted expectations by \$2.4 million (1.6%) in 2024 due to the following factors:

-- (1) Amortization of entrance fees was greater than the forecasted level by \$7.2 million (6.0%) due to a higher average entrance fee per resale coupled with a greater amount of income recognized from terminated resident agreements. - (2) Entrance fees and deposits from nonrefundable resale contracts were above the forecasted amount by \$23.6 million (12.7%) due to a higher number of independent living resales than anticipated in the forecast coupled with a higher average entrance fee per resale. - (3) Refunds of entrance fees and deposits from nonrefundable resale contracts were lower than forecasted by \$2.4 million (11.7%) due to a lower than expected amount of terminated contracts with a remaining refund liability. - (4) Administrative fee included in gross entrance fees was \$2.3 million (25.6%) higher than forecasted commensurate with the greater than forecasted amount of entrance fees from nonrefundable resale contracts. - (5) In 2023, the net realized and unrealized gain on investments was \$17.0 million.
-The forecast does not consider realized and unrealized gains or losses due to the inability to predict market conditions. - (6) The net change in beneficial interest in the investments of ACTS Legacy Foundation, Inc. was lower than the forecasted amount due to the greater satisfaction of donor stipulations resulting in a greater amount of released donations than forecasted. - (7) There was an decrease in the amount due from affiliated organizations of \$7.2 million in 2023 versus a forecasted decrease of \$0.3 million.
-The actual decrease was due to the timing of reimbursement from affiliated organizations for shared vendor payments. - (8) There was a decrease in accounts receivable of \$1.1 million in 2023 versus a forecasted increase of \$1.1 million.
-The actual decrease was due to positive collection efforts for accounts with past due balances.
+- (1) Amortization of entrance fees was greater than the forecasted level by \$10.0 million (8.0%) due to a higher average entrance fee per resale coupled with a greater amount of income recognized from terminated resident agreements. - (2) Entrance fees and deposits from nonrefundable resale contracts were above the forecasted amount by \$20.5 million (10.2%) due to a higher number of independent living resales than anticipated in the forecast coupled with a higher average entrance fee per resale. - (3) Refunds of entrance fees and deposits from nonrefundable resale contracts were lower than forecasted by \$2.4 million (12.4%) due to a lower than expected amount of terminated contracts with a remaining refund liability. - (4) Administrative fee included in gross entrance fees was \$3.0 million (30.4%) higher than forecasted commensurate with the greater than forecasted amount of entrance fees from nonrefundable resale contracts. - (5) In 2024, the net realized and unrealized gain on investments was \$6.5 million.
+The forecast does not consider realized and unrealized gains or losses due to the inability to predict market conditions. - (6) A loss on the write-off of an intangible asset in the amount of \$1.9 million and forgiveness of nonrecourse indebtedness of \$1.5 million were recorded, but not forecasted, in 2024.
+Both were the result of the mutual and amicable dissolution of the Strategic Alliance between ACTS Retirement Services, Inc. and Willow Valley Communities. - (7) There was an increase in the amount due from affiliated organizations of \$3.3 million in 2024 versus a forecasted decrease of \$1.5 million.
+The actual increase was due to the timing of reimbursement from affiliated organizations for shared vendor payments.

-(9) The increase in accounts payable and accrued expenses was \$2.6 million (82.5%) greater than forecasted due to the timing of vendor payments at year-end.
+(8) The increase in accounts payable and accrued expenses was \$4.3 million (65.7%) less than forecasted due to the timing of vendor payments at yearend.